falkr/ttm4175/pages/iot-mqtt-chat.md

-# Connecting Chat GUI and MQTT, Step 1

-Now we connect the chat UI with the MQTT client, so that we can send and receive chat messages.
-(We will not yet send receipts or typing indications.)

-### Sending and Receiving Chat Messages
+# Step 2: Chat Messages via MQTT

+To send chat messages via MQTT between contacts, we need to agree on the content of the MQTT message and how we use our topics for publishing and subscribing.

-We publish messages that carry a chat message to the topic `ttm4175/chat/<receiver>/message`.
+**Topic:** We publish messages that carry a chat message to the topic `ttm4175/chat/<receiver>/message`.
 The `<receiver>` is the name of the contact we want to send the message to.
 So, if we want to send a chat message to team2a, that topic is `ttm4175/chat/team2a/message`

+**Payload:** The payload should be a json-formatted string, with the following fields:

 ```json
 {"sender": "team1a",